Roger Bigod, 4th Earl of Norfolk

 Roger Bigod (c.
 1209–1270) was 4th Earl of Norfolk and Marshal of England.

 Origins

-He was the eldest son and heir of Hugh Bigod, 3rd Earl of Norfolk (1182-1225) by his wife Maud, a daughter of William Marshal, 1st Earl of Pembroke (1147-1219), Marshal of England.
+He was the eldest son and heir of Hugh Bigod, 3rd Earl of Norfolk (1182-1225) by his wife Maud Marshal, a daughter of William Marshal, 1st Earl of Pembroke (1147-1219), Marshal of England.
 His younger brother was Hugh Bigod (1211-1266), Justiciar.
 After the death of his father in 1225, the young Roger became the ward of William Longespée, 3rd Earl of Salisbury.

 Career

 In 1228, although still under-age but by now married and in a second wardship to Alexander II of Scotland following his 1225 marriage to Alexander's sister Isabella, he succeeded to his father's estates including Framlingham Castle after his unexpected death in 1225.
 However, the earldom was only granted to him by Henry III in 1233.

 Roger was already a wealthy magnate, but in 1248 he received vast lands in south Wales and Ireland on the death of his mother.
 Through his mother, Roger had gained the hereditary title of Marshal of England, one of the most influential royal offices of medieval England, in 1246.

 Responsible for keeping order around the king, in peacetime the marshal performed a ceremonial and judicial role, with lucrative rights, such as securing gifts from newly created knights.
 During wartime, the marshal was responsible for the discipline of the army.

 Roger attended Henry III's Court and even hosted the king at Framlingham, but tensions arose over the repayment of debts to the king, as well as growing criticism of the royal government.